 Noelle joined Watsi on March 12th, 2013.
 Eight years ago, Noelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Noelle's most recent donation traveled 8,800 miles to support Rin, a 43-year-old mother and construction worker from Cambodia, to fund skin graft surgery to heal her burns.
+Noelle's most recent donation traveled 8,500 miles to support Clerize, a joyful 4-year-old from Kenya, to fund clubfoot repair surgery so she can grow up active.

 Rin is a 43-year-old mother of one.
 She is a construction worker and divorced from her husband.
 She has one son who lives with her.
 In her free time, she likes to listen to Khmer songs and do things around the house.
 Earlier this month, she was working on a roof near a high-voltage wire and suffered multiple electrical burns on her hands, feet, and head.
 She was taken to a referral hospital, but only received minimal dressing for her burns.
 The tissue damage is extensive, and she is in pain and unable to use her hands.
 When Rin learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
 On September 15th, surgeons at CSC will perform a skin graft surgery to to help regenerate the damaged skin.
 Now, she needs help to fund this $805 procedure.
 Rin is hopeful that after surgery her hands will be better and she will be able to work again.